shahv1057/blog/src/pages/the_weeknd.md

     lyr.append(PyLyrics.getLyrics(wknd,song))
 ```

-Above is an example of the code I ran to acquire lyrics for every song in an album.
+Above is a snippet of the code I ran to acquire lyrics for every song in an album.
 Inputting and artist and song name into the getLyrics() function outputted the song's lyrics.

 ### Organize Data